the living room

 Facilitators

 Stacey Prince is a psychologist and somatics practitioner living on the stolen lands of the Duwamish and Coast Salish peoples in what is colonially known as Seattle, WA.
-She is a white, queer, currently able bodied, anti-zionist / anti-occupation Ashkenazi Jew and a visitor on these lands, with a lifelong commitment to examining and dismantling her complicitness with whiteness, settler-colonialism and modernity.
+She is a white, queer, currently able bodied, anti-zionist / anti-occupation Ashkenazi Jew and a visitor on these lands, with a lifelong commitment to examining and dismantling her complicity with whiteness, settler-colonialism and modernity.
 She founded and stewards The Living Room, a collective of politicized healers.
 In addition to psychotherapy she offers supervision, consultation, group workshops and collective healing spaces, and is an adjunct professor in the Department of Psychology at the University of Washington.

 Guest speakers